ewagner-splunk/sql/README.md

 ### splunk_orgs
 No arguments, just passed as `splunk_orgs`.
 This will return relevant info (including current user count) for all Splunk orgs, with internal VictorOps orgs filtered out.
 Simply add an additional `and o.slug not like \"whatever\"` statement to eliminate any that creep in.

+### autopause
+No arguments, just passed as `autopause`.
+This will return a list of any orgs who are currently auto-paused on ALertCore4.